 They say that talent beats hard work, but I say that your input determines your output.

-There are many quarterbacks who have more raw, physical talent than Tom Brady, but he outworks them all and has the hardware to prove it.
-Usain Bolt had supreme talent, but he was blown away at the 2004 Olympics in Greece.
-When his work ethic began to match his talent, he became one of the greatest sprinters and the fastest man (current) of all times.
+Many quarterbacks have more talent than Tom Brady.
+But he outworks them all and has the hardware to prove it.
+Usain Bolt had supreme talent but the competition at the 2004 Olympics in Greece overwhelmed him.
+His talent did not beat the other sprinters who put in the hard work.
+When his work ethic matched his talent, he became one of the greatest sprinters of all time and the fastest man ever.

 1) Change Your Mindset